XiaozhouCui/re-store/walk-through.md

 ### Test the newly created API project

+- Update _./API/Properties/launchSettings.json_, set `"applicationUrl": "http://localhost:5000",`
-- cd into `./API` folder and then run `dotnet run`
+- cd into _./API_ folder and then run `dotnet watch run`
-- A web server should be running on _https://localhost:5001_
+- A web server should be running on _http://localhost:5000_
-- We should be able to open swagger at _https://localhost:5001/swagger/index.html_
+- We should be able to open swagger at _http://localhost:5000/swagger/index.html_

 ### VS Code extensions